michaeldorner/michaeldorner.de/content/posts/the-microsoft-case/index.md

 Transfer prices are the prices at which an enterprise transfers physical goods and intangibles or provides services to associated enterprises.
 Since software is intangible itself, the transfer of intangibles like source code, components, code reviews, bug reports, etc., is our focal point.
 This transfer price guarantees that Microsoft US gets its share of the profit, which then can be taxed by the US tax authorities.

 In the following figure, we provide a schematic overview of transfer pricing from our simplified example.
 Although Microsoft US contributed significantly to Windows, the product that is sold in Europe, without a transfer price, Microsoft US has no share of profits; all profits are fully taxable in Ireland only.
-However, if Microsoft Ireland pays a transfer price reflecting the value of the services and intangible properties received from its associated enterprise in the US, Microsoft US realizes profits which then are taxable in Sweden.
+However, if Microsoft Ireland pays a transfer price reflecting the value of the services and intangible properties received from its associated enterprise in the US, Microsoft US realizes profits which then are taxable in US.

 {{< figure
     src="overview.png"